PengJiyuan/ts-document/README.md

 `Record<string, { type: string, tags?: TagType[] }>`

-If no comments are extracted, will extracted from the `defaultTypeMap` automatically.
+If no comments are extracted, will extracted from the `defaultTypeMap` automatically.

 ### sourceFilesPaths